zold-io/zold/README.md

 ZOLD is a crypto currency.

-ZOLD is going to solve these problems:

-  * Blockchain is slow and [doesn't scale](https://en.wikipedia.org/wiki/Bitcoin_scalability_problem)
-  * Crypto mining makes irrelevant strangers rich
-  * High volatility makes cryptos suitable mostly for the black market

-ZOLD is:

-  * Fast
-  * Scalable
-  * Anonymous

 ZOLD principles include:

-  * The entire code base is open source
+  * The entire code base is open source;
-  * There is no mining; the only way to get ZOLD is to receive it from someone else
+  * There is no mining, the only way to get ZOLD is to receive it from someone else;
-  * Only 2<sup>63</sup> numerals (no fractions) can technically be issued
+  * Only 2<sup>63</sup> numerals (no fractions) can technically be issued;
-  * The first wallet belongs to the issuer and may have a negative balance
+  * The first wallet belongs to the issuer and may have a negative balance;
-  * A wallet is an plain text file
+  * A wallet is a plain text file;
-  * There is no central ledger, each wallet has its own personal ledger
+  * There is no central ledger, each wallet has its own personal ledger;
-  * Each transaction in the ledger is confirmed by [RSA](https://simple.wikipedia.org/wiki/RSA_%28algorithm%29) encryption
+  * Each transaction in the ledger is confirmed by [RSA](https://simple.wikipedia.org/wiki/RSA_%28algorithm%29) encryption;
-  * The network of communicating nodes maintains wallets of users
+  * The network of communicating nodes maintains wallets of users;
-  * Anyone can add a node to the network
+  * Anyone can add a node to the network.

 ## How to Use